-- Clinical trial expenses;
+- · Clinical trial expenses;

 - Collaboration agreements;

-- Fair value measurements for stock-based compensation and Series 1 preferred stock; and
+- · Fair value measurements of stock based compensation, warrants and Series 1 preferred stock; and

-- Income taxes.
+- Income taxes

 Subsequent Events

 The Company evaluated all events and transactions that occurred after the balance sheet date through the date of this filing.
 During this period, the Company did not have any material subsequent events that impacted its financial statements or disclosures.